 Many of my presentations include PowerPoint shows, which I can bring on a USB flash drive if a computer is provided.
 I can do many of my presentations without a digital projector if needed.
 I have taught haiku workshops for as many as 200 people, but an optimum class size is between 10 and 30.
 Please also provide an estimated class size and class location or address, plus directions and parking recommendations, as relevant.

-Note: Students should bring their own paper and pen/pencil, and be prepared for the weather if the class includes outdoor activities, such as writing sessions in nature.
+Note: Students should bring their own paper and pen/pencil, or electronic device, and be prepared for the weather if the class includes outdoor activities, such as writing sessions in nature.

 Rates are negotiable—let’s talk!
 Depending on the location, I may also request help with travel and parking expenses and accommodations (I’m open to staying in private homes).
 I’m also open to providing services at no fee for certain charitable organizations or nonprofit events, depending on the circumstances, or if the opportunity provides me with a new teaching or learning experience or other mutual benefit.

 My schedule varies, and I’m booked for some events up to a year in advance, but am typically available on many weekends and weekday evenings.
 Daytimes during the week are occasionally possible with sufficient advance planning.
 You can see most of my confirmed public events on my Appearances page (see also links to past events near the bottom of that page).

 Please email me at WelchM@aol.com or send me a message on Facebook or LinkedIn.